maietent/gunz-dumps/README.md

 # GunZ dumps

-a repository of gunz memory dumps
+a repository of gunz process dumps

 "what is this for?"
 reverse engineering.